emathgroup/selectedTopics/content/attached/files/Readme.md

   The result of base below 12 are all provided.

 cr2.cpp cr3.cpp: question https://www.zhihu.com/question/546784437 to find maximal number of black cells on m*n board where each black cell must have at least one neighbor white cell.

+path4.cpp for A071983
+sumi*.cpp for Sporadic solutions such as A053974